-Securing long-term improvements in the lives of refugees, stateless persons and IDPs requires systemic change, allowing them to fully realize their rights while they are displaced and influencing the durable solutions they are offered.
-When communities start to engage effectively in their own protection, it is possible to work towards systemic change and meet immediate needs.
-Doing so requires a wellconceived advocacy plan, developed by community members, their official and unofficial leaders, and external agencies.
-Staff working on CBP are likely to focus their efforts on community efforts to influence the policies of local authorities, but complementary advocacy activities may be coordinated at national level.
+Securing long-term improvements in the lives of refugees and IDPs requires systemic change, allowing them to fully realize their rights while they are displaced and influencing the durable solutions they are offered.
+When communities start to engage effectively in their own protection, it is possible to work towards systemic focus their efforts on community efforts to influence the policies of local authorities, but complementary advocacy activities may be coordinated at national level.